zesje/zesje/README.md

     conda env update

 #### Client-side
 Yarn keeps track of all the client-side dependancies in `package.json` when you install new packages with `yarn add [packageName]`.
 Yarn will install and update your packages if your run

     yarn install

-### Generate sample data

-The script `example_data.py` can be used to create a sample exam that mimics the appearance and behavior of a typical grading process in Zesje.
-The prototype exam consist on 3 open answer questions per page and 1 multiple choice question per page (excluding the first one).
-The script partially solves those questions and assigns random feedback to the answered questions while the not answered questions are processed as blank.

-The script is called from the command line with the following parameters:
- - `-d, --delete`  If specified, removes any existing data and creates a new empty database.
-Otherwise, new exams are added without deleting previous data.
- - `--exams (int)` the number of exams to add, default is 1.
- - `--pages (int)` the number of pages per exam, default is 3.
- - `--students (int)` the number of students per exam, default is 30
- - `--graders (int)` the number of graders to add, default is 4.
- - `--solve (float)` between 0 and 1, indicates the percentage of questions to answer (including MCQ), default is 90%.
- - `--grade (float)` between 0 and 1, indicate the percentage of solved questions to grade (that is, excluding blank answers), default is 60%.

-The actual processing of the exam takes a while, specially when the number of students is large.

 ## License
 Zesje is licensed under AGPLv3, which can be found in `LICENSE`.
 An summary of this license with it's permissions, conditions and limitations can be found [here](https://choosealicense.com/licenses/agpl-3.0/).